pcaston/OpenPeerPower.github.io/source/_docs/configuration/customizing-devices.markdown

 ### Reloading customize

-Home Assistant offers a service to reload the core configuration while Home Assistant is running called `homeassistant.reload_core_config`.
-This allows you to change your customize section and see it being applied without having to restart Home Assistant.
+ Open Peer Power offers a service to reload the core configuration while Open Peer Power is running called `homeassistant.reload_core_config`.
+This allows you to change your customize section and see it being applied without having to restart Open Peer Power.
 To call this service, go to the "Service" tab under Developer Tools, select the `homeassistant.reload_core_config` service and click the "CALL SERVICE" button.
 Alternatively, you can press the "Reload Location & Customizations" button under Configuration > Server Control.

 <div class='note warning'>
 New customize information will be applied the next time the state of the entity gets updated.